kenfusion/talks_ansible/presentation/content.md

 ### No client/server
 ???
-Some tools require a centralized server to manager all the nodes.
+Some tools require a centralized server to manage all the nodes.
 With ansible you can manage your nodes from a centralized server or your laptop.
 Nodes can also manage themselves as well with simple cron jobs.
 --

 ### Uses established SSH trust